OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-10.md

 The blessing of the Lord brings wealth, without adding sorrow to it.

 ## Proverbs 10:23
-A fool finds pleasure in wicked schemes, but a person of understanding delights in wisdom.
+A foolish person finds joy in wicked schemes, but one who is wise delights in understanding.

 ## Proverbs 10:24
 What the wicked dread will overtake them, but the desires of the righteous will be granted.